← A&P1 Ch.12 Test

 5 Matching Questions

-- What are the three classifications of neurons?
+- What are the four types of ion channels?

 5 Multiple Choice Questions

 - enkephalins, endorphins and dynorphins, substance P

 - all-or-none principle

 - brain, cranial nerves, spinal cord, and spinal nerves

 5 True/False Questions